 key components of motorcycle technology.
 Students learn about engines, transmissions and precision measurement, chassis, suspension and final drive, electrical systems, vehicle maintenance, electrical diagnostics and engine troubleshooting, and noise

-After completing the core program at MMI, students can take manufacturer-specific training on individual motorcycle brands.
+After completing the Motorcycle Technician Prerequisite (MTP) program at MMI, students can take manufacturer-specific training on individual motorcycle brands.
 Some dealerships require motorcycle MSAT training in order to be considered.

 Manufacturer programs offered at MMI include: